lawrennd/lamd/backlog/documentation/2025-05-16_improve-cli-help.md

 ### 2025-05-16

 Task created with Proposed status.
 Initial analysis of current help text shows significant room for improvement in clarity and thoroughness.

+### 2025-05-16

+Improved the help text for the `mdpp` utility:
+- Added comprehensive docstring to the main function with examples
+- Enhanced argument descriptions for all options
+- Added proper ArgumentParser description and epilog
+- Made help text work without requiring configuration files
+- Added error handling for missing configuration files
+- Committed changes to the cip0001-cli-documentation branch

+Next steps:
+- Improve help text for other utilities following the same pattern
+- Ensure consistent style and terminology across all utilities